-John Ostler is in his fourth year at Plymouth State in 2017-18 as head coach for men's and women's cross country and indoor and outdoor track and field.
+John Ostler is in his fifth year at Plymouth State in 2018-19 as head coach for men's and women's cross country and indoor and outdoor track and field.
 Coach Ostler took over the cross country program after one year from PSU Athletic Hall of Famer Dave Severance, and has helped start the track and field programs from the ground up.
 Ostler came to Plymouth State from Hamilton College in Clinton, N.Y., where he was an assistant with the cross country and track & field coaching staffs.

 Ostler led the Panther cross country teams in his first year in 2014, taking over the head coach position just prior to the season.
 The Panthers have improved each cross country season since their inaugural campaign in 2013, and the Panthers finished fourth (both men and women) at the 2016 Little East Conference Championships.
 Ostler also coached 2016 LEC Cross Country Men's Runner of the Year Sam Brunnette, who also earned 2015 LEC Men's Cross Country Rookie Runner of the Year, and 2017 LEC Indoor Track and Field champions in the men's 1000 meters (Warren Bartlett), 3000 meters and mile run (Brunnette), and women's shotput (Selena Baillargeon).
 He also coached Brunnette to a 14th place finish at the 2017 NCAA Division III Men's Indoor Track & Field Championships.